-Istanbul sits at a crossroads of cultures and civilisations, an iconic Mediterranean city which bridges the continents of Europe and Asia.
-Originally founded as Byzantium in 657 BCE, the city blends both ancient history and progressive modernisation, making it a popular expat destination.
-It enjoys a storied history with periods of both Christian and Islamic influence, resulting in a melting pot of cultures, backgrounds and religions.
+Istanbul sits at a crossroads of cultures and civilisations, a transcontinental city that bridges the continents of Europe and Asia.
+Originally founded as Byzantium in 657 BCE, the city is a modern metropolis wrapped around oodles of ancient history, and it’s a major expat destination.
+It enjoys a storied past with periods of both Christian and Islamic influence.
+Consequently, the city is home to a diverse range of backgrounds and religions.

-As with every city, there are ups and downs that come with living in Istanbul, so we've put together a list of pros and cons to moving to this Turkish city.
+As with every city, there are ups and downs that come with living in Istanbul, so we’ve put together a list of pros and cons to moving to this Turkish metropolis.

 Lifestyle in Istanbul